djvanderlaan/codelist/vignettes/introduction.md

 When comparing a `coded` object to labels, it is also possible to use the `lab` function.
 This will add the class "label" to the character vector.
-The comparison operator will then first call the `code` function on the label:
+The comparison operator will then first call the `codes` function on the label:
 ```{.R}
 subset(objectsales, product == lab("Electric Drill"))
 ```